Declaring free-of-charge goods in an import declaration

 Nature of transaction

 In an import declaration, the nature of transaction is indicated with a code in the code list 0034.
 This detail is provided at transaction level in a message-format declaration and in box 24 of the SAD (use the codes in code list 0034).

 The nature of transaction codes for free-of-charge goods are 29, 30 and 99.

 The values of free-of-charge goods are provided as follows:

-- in the declaration data, total price 0 and currency (SAD Box 22)
+- for the consignment which is to undergo customs clearance, the total price 0 and currency are to be entered (SAD Box 22).

 - The statistical value cannot be 0.
 Statistical value means the price of goods including the additional costs, such as freight and insurance, occurring outside the borders of Finland.
 The taxes and charges levied in Finland are not included in the statistical value.

-in the additional information on the goods item (SAD Box 44), the value of the goods is indicated with the code XLX, and the reason why the goods are free of charge is provided as the XXX explanation.
+- in the additional information on the goods item, the value of the goods and the reason why the goods are free of charge are provided as FIXXX information.